BillPetti/wfhr/README.md

 ```
 This returns all records in the `fh_master_lu_table` data set
 where ‘UConn’ is in the school name and the teams are listed in
 division 1.
-You can see that UCOnn has switched conferences over the
+You can see that UConn has switched conferences over the
 years from the ACC to the Big East.
 We also see that UConn’s
 `school_id` is 392.
 We’ll need that `school_id` for the rest of the
 functions.